I’m going to share with you how we took an underperforming affiliate site and turned it around to achieve substantially more traffic.

 So we want to pass the data as quickly as possible so the search engine bot aka spider can carry on scanning your other pages.

-Google will often use the information from structured in the search results for example below you can see the star rating and the number of reviews.
+Google will often use the information to form a structure in the search results for example below you can see the star rating and the number of reviews.

 What is topical authority?